 Unlike conventional furnaces, this furnace has an enclosed combustion chamber from the inside.
 It then follows the question, where does the combustion air come from?
 A plastic tube that runs outside collects fresh outdoor air for the process.
 This metal pipe is usually next to the exhaust pipe that allows the combustion fumes to escape after the gas/air mixture is burnt.
-It’s best to just keep a maintenance checklist for your heating system to avoid any issues, and if a problem persists, you can call a professional to help you with heating repair, Las Vegas.
+It’s best to just keep a maintenance checklist for your heating system to avoid any issues, and if a problem persists, you can call a professional to help you with heating repair in Las Vegas, NV.

 Sealed Furnace VS. Atmospheric Furnace

 A sealed furnace is better than an atmospheric one because it exerts less heat into the house when it works.
 Additionally, since it draws in air from the outside, it does not remove already heated air from the house like an atmospheric furnace would or create a vacuum that would allow colder outside air to rush in.
 It can be said that sealed furnaces are better in terms of the danger reduction of backdrafts; some other reasons include:

 - A sealed combustion furnace is less likely to collect debris that could clog the burners and cause them to fail to ignite.